mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 highest social grouping where this is the case.

-Several big families, of differing caste, are organised into a ‘field-family’ – more commonly referred to as a herd.
-A herd will be led by a noble K’kree and supported by big families from the merchant and servant castes.
+Several big families, of differing caste, are organised into a 'field-family' – more commonly referred to as a herd.
+A herd will be led by a noble K'kree and supported by big families from the merchant and servant castes.
 A herd might have some casteless individuals associated with it; these have a nebulous status, not part of the herd but receiving protection and condescending support from it.
-They are likely to be sacrificed in a crisis and are sometimes referred to as ‘decoys’ or similar terms implying they are kept around to distract predators (possibly of a metaphorical sort) from the herd’s real members.
+They are likely to be sacrificed in a crisis and are sometimes referred to as 'decoys' or similar terms implying they are kept around to distract predators (possibly of a metaphorical sort) from the herd's real members.

-Multiple herds are grouped into clans, sometimes referred to as ‘pasture-families’.
+Multiple herds are grouped into clans, sometimes referred to as 'pasture-families'.
 A clan will have a dominant noble (clanlord) who rules the clan as a whole, plus additional noble families who carry out specific tasks as well as the ruling nobles of the member herds.
-A small K’kree city is the modern equivalent of a clan and will be governed by a clanlord.
-Larger cities may contain several clans and will either be ruled by the most senior clanlord or, if large enough, be considered a ‘plain-family’.
+A small K'kree city is the modern equivalent of a clan and will be governed by a clanlord.
+Larger cities may contain several clans and will either be ruled by the most senior clanlord or, if large enough, be considered a 'plain-family'.

-Multiple clans or small cities will be grouped into a ‘plain-family’ led by a senior noble and several such plain-families make up the equivalent of a K’kree nation.
+Multiple clans or small cities will be grouped into a 'plain-family' led by a senior noble and several such plain-families make up the equivalent of a K'kree nation.
 These groupings are ruled by an individual known as a Steppelord, with subordinate plain-families led by nobles holding the title of Lieutenants-of- the-Steppelord.
-Above the Steppelords are planetary governors and rulers of groups of worlds, while above them stands the Grand Steppelord of the Two Thousand Worlds, ruler of all K’kree.
+Above the Steppelords are planetary governors and rulers of groups of worlds, while above them stands the Grand Steppelord of the Two Thousand Worlds, ruler of all K'kree.

-**K’kree Groupings**
+**K'kree Groupings**

-Grouping Number of K’kree Ruler
+Grouping Number of K'kree Ruler
 Little Family 6–24 Dominant Male
 Big Family 100–200 Dominant Male
 Herd 300–800 Herdlord
 Clan 1000+ Clanlord
 Plain-Family 10,000+ Lieutenant-of-the-Steppelord
 Steppe-Family 25,000+, often far more Steppelord
-All K’kree on a given world Possibly millions Lord-Of-Steppelords All K’kree Grand Steppelord of the 2,000 Worlds
+All K'kree on a given world Possibly millions Lord-Of-Steppelords All K'kree Grand Steppelord of the 2,000 Worlds

-Politics between nobles of similar rank can be complex but all noble K’kree understand the subtle nuances that dictate their exact place in the hierarchy of nobles.
+Politics between nobles of similar rank can be complex but all noble K'kree understand the subtle nuances that dictate their exact place in the hierarchy of nobles.
-One Steppelord may rule a far larger area and number of K’kree than another and will be ranked more highly despite an outsider potentially not being able to tell the difference.
-Attempts have been made by human observers to assign additional levels of Steppelordship based on the nature and size of holdings but the K’kree themselves do not need such things; everyone knows their place – and everyone else’s place too.
+One Steppelord may rule a far larger area and number of K'kree than another and will be ranked more highly despite an outsider potentially not being able to tell the difference.
+Attempts have been made by human observers to assign additional levels of Steppelordship based on the nature and size of holdings but the K'kree themselves do not need such things; everyone knows their place – and everyone else's place too.

 SOCIAL VALUES
-The herd mentality is strong in all K’kree and defines many of their social and cultural values.
-Their social hierarchy is so deeply ingrained that few K’kree ever wonder what it would be like to question authority, let alone do it.
+The herd mentality is strong in all K'kree and defines many of their social and cultural values.
+Their social hierarchy is so deeply ingrained that few K'kree ever wonder what it would be like to question authority, let alone do it.
 The head of a household is the absolute master of its members and his superior in the herd